-On April 1, 2019 the Company loaned to a Director \$200,000 USD.
+On April 1, 2019 the Company made a loan to a Director in the amount of \$200,000 USD.
 This loan is for a term of 5 years with interest charged at rate of 7% per annum payable quarterly.
-As of January 1, 2020 the interest rate on the loan has been increased to 12% per annum.
+As of January 1, 2020 the interest rate charged on the loan has been increased to 12% per annum.
 There are no capital repayment requirements until the end of the term when a balloon payment of the principal balance is required.